danielroelfs/danielroelfs.com/content/posts/2026-new-america-data-viz/index.md

 ---
-title: "Learning data viz from the best: New America and Datawrapper"
+title: 'Learning data viz from the best: New America and Datawrapper'
-date: 2026-01-04
+date: 2026-01-04T00:00:00.000Z
-description: "Learning data viz from the best: New America and Datawrapper"
+description: 'Learning data viz from the best: New America and Datawrapper'
-slug: datawrapper-data-viz
+slug: new-america-data-viz
 categories:
   - miscellaneous
 tags: